I live beside a cemetery. Some people might think that’s creepy, but not me. Maybe it’s because I’m not afraid of death.

 Is it being popular or successful?
 Is it being wealthy or happy?
 Is it always being right and never losing an argument?

-In the earth 19th century, John Brown said: “The fear of God means to esteem the smiles and frowns of God to be of greater weight than the smiles and frowns of men.”*
+In the early 19th century, John Brown said: “The fear of God means to esteem the smiles and frowns of God to be of greater weight than the smiles and frowns of men.”*

 In other words, when we truly fear God—meaning when we truly and profoundly revere him—we will care more about pleasing him than pleasing people.